 Dr. Thomas Willoughby Walker was born on the 4th of December, 1877, the son of Rev. Robert Walker and the former Annie Elizabeth Hathaway.
 He was born in Bethany, Ontario where his father was a Methodist minister.
 Dr. Walker had 2 older sisters, Ida and Harriett and a younger sister named Jessie.
 Dr. Walker’s family tended to move around as his father was transferred where needed.
 Dr. Walker attended high school in Walkerton and Wiarton (Ontario).

 Dr. Walker attended The University of Toronto and received a Bachelor of Arts degree in 1899.
+During his final year he was Class President and President of the Tennis Club.
 He graduated M.B. from The University of Toronto Faculty of Medicine in 1903.
 He settled in Ridgetown to practice medicine.

 Dr. Walker married Jane Mathewson Newsom in New York, New York on the 16th of May, 1904.
 At the time of their marriage, Dr. Walker lived and worked in Ridgetown.
 Mrs. Walker was born in Northumberland County, Ontario on the 2nd of March, 1871.
 Her parents Samuel Fletcher Newsom and the former Ellen McClung, were merchants.
 Her siblings were Mary Anne, Nellie, William, James, Annie and Wesley.
 Incidentally, Dr. Walker’s sister Harriett married Mrs. Walker’s brother James on the 28th of May, 1900 in Hagersville, Ontario and James was a physician.